The action of the Mapping Class Group on the fundamental group of the complement of a finite subset of a Riemann surface of positive genus: Generators of the mapping class groups and

-Hence, a generating set for $M(g,n)$ is constituted by the homomorphic image of a generating set of $P(g,n)$ united to a set of elements, called half-twists or Hurwitz moves, which map homomorphically to a generating set of transpositions of $S_n$.
-In other words, it is sufficient to consider as a generating set of $M(g,n)$ the set:
+where $S_n$ denotes the the symmetric group on $n$ elements.
+By Theorem \ref{generating}, and by exactness of the sequence, a generating set for $M(g,n)$ is constituted of the union of the image of a generating set of $P(g,n)$ with a set of elements, called half-twists or Hurwitz moves, which map to the generating set of $S_n$ of adjacent transpositions (\cite{primer}, Corollary $4.15$) and will be denoted by $\omega_1,\dots,\omega_{n-1}$.
+That is, $M(g,n)$ is generated by: $H_{g,n}\cup \{\omega_1,\dots,\omega_{n-1}\}$. \end{remark}

-containing the Dehn twists about the curves of Humphries generating set and the Hurwitz moves.
-The completion of the proof is straightforward. \end{proof}